influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withFrom(from)
 ```

-From allows an artifact to reference an artifact from a previous step
+"From allows an artifact to reference an artifact from a previous step"

 ### fn spec.templateDefaults.data.source.artifactPaths.withFromExpression